 CSGO2ASIA: In your opinion, what makes CS such a prominent esports title even after 20 years?

 StrykerX: One, it’s a team game.
 I feel like team games will always be more popular than games like StarCraft.
 Another thing is, CS is really simple at its core.
 It’s similar to the fighting games, right.
-You can have any fighting game come up now and people instantly understand the objective is to knock out the other character.
+You can have any fighting game come up now.
+People instantly understand that the objective is to knock out the other character.
 Sure the mechanics you may not understand, but you can easily tell who has won and who has lost.
 CS is similar that way, you can easily see what’s going on.
 “Oh he’s throwing a grenade” or “Oh, he’s blind now” – it’s these elements that have kept it so popular.
-And not to take anything away from Valve, they’ve definitely improved the way the game can be viewed too.
-So in that sense, it’s really kept its longevity, it isn’t that game that needs the crowdfunding or ‘The International’.
+And not to take anything away from Valve, they’ve definitely improved the way the game is viewed too.
+So in that sense, it really kept its longevity.
+It isn’t that game that needs the crowdfunding or ‘The International’.

-CSGO2ASIA: Do you think that Asian CS:GO can actually compete with the West in the next coming years or has the opportunity window closed?
+CSGO2ASIA: Do you think that Asian CS:GO can actually compete with the West in the next coming years?
+Or do you think the opportunity window has closed?

 StrykerX: No, not unless they move to the West and play those high-quality games.
 Like I said earlier, it is getting better, but you can’t just be the king of the hill in Asia.
 Just look at TYLOO and teams like MVP PK.
 They’ve been dominating Asia for so long now, but whenever they go overseas they get smashed.

 CSGO2ASIA: So what you’re saying is, if all else stays the same.
 Then we’ve pretty much reached the ceiling of Asian CS for now?